 Student Organizations

-The purposes of this organization is to encourage students to choose the Fogelman College of Business and Economics as their college of choice.
-We strive to provide quality customer service to students, parents, event sponsors, and visiting personnel.
-Additionally, we provide informational support for students, parents, and visitors regarding academic programs, student activities, and campus life.
-It is our goal to enrich the experience for all students in the Fogelman College of Business and Economics and to serve as a liaison between the students and the administration.
+The Student Delegate Board aims to encourage other students to choose the Fogelman College of Business & Economics as their college of choice.
+This group strives to provide quality customer service to students, parents, event sponsors and visiting personnel.
+Additionally, they offer informational support for students, parents and visitors regarding academic programs, student activities and campus life.
+Their goal is to enrich the experience for all FCBE students and to serve as a liaison between the students and the administration.

 Staff Advisor: Felicia Roddy-Jackson